LuxuFate/CS61A/README.md

 # CS61A: Structure and Interpretation of Computer Programs

-The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

-CS 61A concentrates on the idea of abstraction, allowing the programmer to think in terms appropriate to the problem rather than in low-level operations dictated by the computer hardware.
-CS 61B deals with the more advanced engineering aspects of software, such as constructing and analyzing large programs.
-CS 61C focuses on machines and how they execute programs.
-In CS 61A, we are interested in teaching you about programming, not about how to use one particular programming language.
-We consider a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.
+The purpose of CS61A is to teach you the core concepts of computer science.
+CS61A is not about learning a particular programming language, though the course does introduce the Python programming language and uses it, along with a little Scheme and SQL, to teach programming concepts.
+This course concentrates on the idea of abstraction and using this idea to solve problems.
+The course considers a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.

 CS 61A primarily uses the Python 3 programming language.
 Python is a popular language in both industry and academia.
 It is also particularly well-suited to the task of exploring the topics taught in this course.
 It is an open-source language developed by a large volunteer community that prides itself on the diversity of its contributors.
 We will also use two other languages in the latter half of the course: the Scheme programming language and the Structured Query Language (SQL).